Witekio/qtcoap/README.md

-## Merged into Qt, see [Qt Coap](https://github.com/qt/qtcoap)
+## Module merged into Qt, see [Qt Coap](https://github.com/qt/qtcoap)

 This repository contains the original work by Witekio to create a new Qt module adding CoAP protocol support.
-This work is not hosted and maintained by The Qt Company and community, [here](https://github.com/qt/qtcoap).
+This work is now hosted and maintained by The Qt Company and community, [here](https://github.com/qt/qtcoap).

 ## Introduction
 This is the Qt CoAP module repository.
 CoAP is a protocol for IoT devices, and machine to machine communication.